Sydney

 Daily 10.00 to 5.00.

-The Ken Done Gallery is pleased to share a number of Ken Done’s new works in our current exhibition.
-These showcase the artist’s unique use of colour, investigation of form and reflect his unfailing optimism for life.
+The Ken Done Gallery is pleased to share a number of the artist’s new works in our current exhibition.
+These showcase Ken Done’s unique use of colour, investigation of form and reflect his unfailing optimism for life.
+This extensive exhibition is largely reflective of Done’s love of his immediate surroundings, with emphasis on his coastal home.
+And, of course, depictions of his much loved underwater world.

 Korean Cultural Centre Australia Gallery